 Understanding the three functions of money – as a medium of exchange, a unit of account, and a store of value – provides a foundational understanding of how economies operate.
 Money isn't just about buying things; it's the lifeblood of modern commerce, enabling trade, facilitating investment, and allowing us to plan for the future.
 Recognizing these functions helps individuals make informed financial decisions, businesses manage their resources effectively, and policymakers maintain economic stability.

 As the world continues to evolve with the rise of digital currencies and innovative payment systems, a solid understanding of these core functions will become even more critical.
+Also, share this article with your friends and family to help them understand the power of money and its impact on their lives.
+Start by evaluating how you use money in each of its roles.
 Are you ready to take control of your financial future?
-Start by evaluating how you use money in each of its roles.
-Consider creating a budget, diversifying your investments, and exploring digital payment options.
-Share this article with your friends and family to help them understand the power of money and its impact on their lives.
+In real terms, consider creating a budget, diversifying your investments, and exploring digital payment options.
 What steps will you take today to improve your financial literacy and make the most of the three functions of money?